Leveraging Amazon FBA for Your Online Sales Success

 Use online analytics tools.

-Use online analytics tools to product research the most profitable and popular items available on Amazon and determine which are the best product categories to sell in.
+Use online analytics tools to research the most profitable and popular items available on Amazon and determine which are the best product categories to sell in.

-The bestsellers are often at the top for a reason — see what they're doing and take notes.
+The bestsellers are often at the top for a reason.
+See what they're doing and take notes.

 Be smart about your product selection.